department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/check-in-experience-research-study-report-task.md

 name: Check In Experience Research Study Report Task
 about: For Check In Experience Research Study Report Tasking
 title: "[Research]"
-labels: HCE-Checkin, research
+labels: HCE-Checkin, ux, research
 assignees: ''

 ---

 ## How to configure this issue
 - [ ] Attached to an Epic (what body of work is this a part of?)
-- [ ] Labeled with vsa-healthcare-exp, HCE-Checkin, ux, research
+- [ ] Labeled with HCE-Checkin, ux, research
 - [ ] Prepend [Research] to the beginning of the ticket title
 - [ ] Fill in User Stories
 - [ ] Fill in Description